 There’s a difference between dogs who can trail and others known for their tracking abilities, but many dogs are trained to do both, as one article describes:

 These dogs basically follow footsteps, they are orientated to a mixture of human scent and ground disturbance.
 They work on a long line and do not work from a scent article.
 They follow the freshest track.

 (Trailing dogs) usually work from a scent article.
 They can work on or near the track to a good distance from the track depending on wind and environmental conditions, but they follow only the specified scent.
 They work on a long line and can work in wilderness, urban areas, buildings, in vegetation or on hard surfaces, (pavement).

 Why are Dog Noses Wet?

 Dogs have wet noses for different purposes.
 The primary reason they secrete mucous is to pick up smells better.
 Dogs also lick their noses quite often, which is their way of cleaning them when they’ve stuck their noses in their food or in the dirt.
 Dog noses are often wet because it helps them cool down.

-Some breeds’ noses are more acute than others.
+Did you know that some breeds’ noses are more acute than others?
 Dogs can be trained to hone in on scents that often seem odd, extraordinary and even heroic.
 Just a few of those include dogs’ trained or innate ability to pick up the scent of explosives, drugs, missing persons, criminals on the run and strangers on your property.